ThatRedKite/thatkitebot/README.md

-# ThatKiteBot
-ThatKiteBot is Discord bot focused on science commands and other fun stuff.
+# ThatKiteBot - A Discord bot for science and nonsense

 # Section 1.
 Installing docker
-The instructions below are for installing Docker specifically on **Debian Linux**, and will cover the current methods for adding Docker's official repos to your installation. **If you get stuck, reference [Docker's documentation](https://docs.docker.com/engine/install/) for the official instructions as this is distro-dependent and may not be up to date!**
+The instructions below are for installing Docker specifically on **Debian Linux**, and will cover the current official methods for adding Docker's repositories to your installation.
+In section 4, you will also find **unnofficial** instructions for running on Arch Linux (btw). **If you get stuck, reference [Docker's documentation](https://docs.docker.com/engine/install/)** - these instructions may not be up to date!

-If you are on a different distribution than Debian, please reference the aforementioned Docker docs, then skip to step 2.
+> 📝 **Note:** If you are on a distribution other than **Debian Linux** or **Arch Linux**, please reference the aforementioned Docker docs, then skip to step 2.
 Note also that SELinux may cause issues and is not recommended for use with this project, nor is `wsl`.

-### System requirements
+### System requirements:

-It is recommended for the best experience that your host device has at least 4GB of RAM and is running Linux.
-It can be run on an absolute minimum of 2GB of RAM, though it may run out during longer runs.
-As for a CPU, bigger is better, though primarily the image commands are the only thing that should stress it. ~~A Raspberry Pi 4 or 5 should be more than adequate in terms of computational power.~~ ARM64 is currently not a supported architecture as it has known conflicts with the PCB-related cogs.
+It is recommended you run the bot with **no less** than 2GB of RAM, though for the best experience, your host device should have at least 4GB of RAM.
+Raspberry Pi and other non-`amd64` computers are currently not supported, though this should be fixed soon.

 ## 1.1 Preinstallation
 Verify that you do not have the unnofficial Docker packages from Debian's default repositories installed.